This information is intended for use by health professionals

 Known hypersensitivity to any of the tetracyclines or any of the other ingredients in the formulation, renal or hepatic impairment, systemic lupus erythematosus, pregnancy and breastfeeding women, porphyria, patients receiving vitamin A or retinoid therapy.

-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine as this product contains lactose and sucrose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine as this product contains lactose.

 Tetracycline drugs may cause permanent tooth discoloration (yellow-grey-brown), if administered during tooth development, in the last half of pregnancy and in infancy up to twelve years of age.
 Enamel hypoplasia has also been reported.
 This adverse reaction is more common during long-term use of the drug but has been observed following repeated short-term courses.